 Are you over 50 and do you remember Comet West, the “Great Comet of 1976?”
 It was one of the brightest in history and could be studied in the daytime!
 No?
 You don’t remember hearing about it?
 That’s because astronomers didn’t raise public awareness on it, and you can blame the backlash and disappointment from the public over Comet Kohoutek.

 For those too young to remember, Kohoutek was a comet that was discovered in 1973.
 It was supposed to be the “Comet of the Century,” because it was supposed to be an Oort Cloud object visiting the inner solar system for the first time – hence a lot of outgassing from icy material that hasn’t been heated by the Sun yet.
 But that didn’t happen.
 Instead it never brightened to the expected levels, partially disintegrated as it got closer to the Sun, and by the time it was in a visible position at night, it was barely a naked eye object.
+It also didn’t help that light pollution made it hard for people to spot.

 Does That Sound familiar?